Indian Institute of Science Education and Research, Pune: Academic programmes

 The faculty is organised by various disciplines such as Biology, Chemistry, Earth and Climate Sciences, Humanities and Social Sciences, Mathematics, and Physics.
 Interdisciplinary research is encouraged across disciplines.
 The first batch of students graduated in 2012.

 Rankings

 In the 2020 Times Higher Education World University Rankings, IISER Pune is ranked among the top 800 globally and ranked 10 in India.

+The National Institutional Ranking Framework (NIRF) by the MoE ranked IISER Pune 42nd overall and 29th in research in India in 2024.

 Research centres

 IISER-Pune houses the following advanced research centres/ centres of excellence: